cbsd/cbsd.io/docs/tutorials/bhyve/bhyve-isc-dhcpd.md

 service isc-dhcpd restart
 ```
-And put it in the catalog /root/bin as /root/bin/make_cbsd_dhcpd.sh:
+And put it in the catalog _/root/bin_ as _/root/bin/make_cbsd_dhcpd.sh_:

 In order for DHCPD to run along with the system, we activate it through rc.conf.
-Also, we specify an alternative path to the configuration file /root/etc/dhcpd.conf: Also, it is desirable to specify the interface on which DHCPD will serve virtual machines.
-In my case, bhyve machines will be launched by default - creating a tap interface that will be bridged to the uplink interface.
+Also, we specify an alternative path to the configuration file _/root/etc/dhcpd.conf_: Also, it is desirable to specify the interface on which DHCPD will serve virtual machines.
+In my case, bhyve machines will be launched by default - creating a [tap(4)](https://www.freebsd.org/cgi/man.cgi?query=tap&sektion=4) interface that will be bridged to the uplink interface.
 On my server is a network interface em0:

 ```